Yulia-Klyushina/customer-segmentation/README.md

 # Customer Segmentation using K-Means and Random Forest
+## Dataset

+The dataset is located in the `data/` folder.

+To run the project, place the dataset file:
+`customers.csv`
 ## 📌 Project Overview

 This project focuses on customer segmentation using RFM analysis (Recency, Frequency, Monetary) and machine learning techniques.